soorajsunil/Signal-Analysis/README.md

 ### Direction of arrival (DOA) estimation using MUSIC algorithm
-The Matlab script generates signal samples, sensor array measurements and perfrom direction of arrival (DOA) estimation using MUSIC algorithm.
+The Matlab script simulates narrowband signals, sensor array measurements of the signals, and estimate direction of arrival (DOA) of the signals using the MUSIC algorithm.
 ```
 DOA_MUSIC.m
 ```